A Celiac’s Gluten Free Guide to South Korea

 • Café interact: Coffee shop and bakery with cookies, cakes and pastries.

-• Sweet Provision Keto Bakery (Google Maps link): Yet another ketogenic diet targetted coffee shop-bakery combo, with gluten free goods such as cakes and tarts.
+• Sweet Provision Keto Bakery: Yet another ketogenic diet targeted coffee shop-bakery combo, with gluten free goods such as cakes and tarts.

 • Gwangjang Market: There is more than one place to find mung bean pancakes but these were our favourites.
 There are multiple vendors and we tried to find a stall that sold only pancakes.
-We used our GF card and they did their best to read it carefully, even though the market was extremely busy.
+Montana used my GF card and noted that vendors did their best to read it carefully, even though the market was extremely busy.
 There are also plenty of fresh fruits and vegetables and dried seafood available here as well.
+With markets like these, it is more likely for CC to occur, and caution is warranted.

 Gluten free mungbean pancake - Seoul